stellar/stellar-docs/README.md

 to `http://localhost:3000/docs/`.
 This development server will auto-reload when it detects changes to the repository.

-After you've made your changes, please use `prettier` to ensure consistent formatting throughout the repository:
+After you've made your changes, use the following commands to ensure the consistent MDX file formatting and style across the repository:

 ```bash
 npm run check:mdx # this will search for problems in the MDX files